 Prior to joining the faculty at CI, I taught at East Carolina University and at Niagara University.
 I am the author or coauthor of many scholarly articles and three books (co-authored with Scott Frisch): Committee Assignment Politics in the U.S. House of Representatives (University of Oklahoma Press 2006), Jimmy Carter and the Water Wars: Presidential Influence and the Politics of Pork (Cambria Press 2008), and Cheese Factories on the Moon: Why Earmarks are Good for American Democracy (Paradigm Publishers 2011).
-In addition I am co-editor (with Wayne Steger and J. Mark Wrighton), of Campaigns and Political Marketing (Routledge 2006), with Scott Frisch, Douglas Harris, and David Parker is co-editor of Doing Archival Research in Political Science (Cambria Press, 2012), and with Scott Frisch of Politics to the Extreme (Palgrave Macmillan, 2013).
-With Frank Mackaman of the Dirksen Center, I am co-editor of Leading the Republican House Minority: The Congressional Career of Robert H. Michel (Lawrence: University of Kansas Press, forthcoming).
+In addition I am co-editor (with Wayne Steger and J. Mark Wrighton), of Campaigns and Political Marketing (Routledge 2006), with Scott Frisch, Douglas Harris, and David Parker co-editor of Doing Archival Research in Political Science (Cambria Press, 2012), and with Scott Frisch of Politics to the Extreme (Palgrave Macmillan, 2013).
+With Frank Mackaman of the Dirksen Center, I am co-editor of Leading the Republican House Minority: The Congressional Career of Robert H. Michel (Lawrence: University of Kansas Press, 2019).
 I am currently at work on a book—again with Scott Frisch—focusing on the congressional appropriations process.

 Book Series: Politics, Institutions, and Public Policy in America